top of page

 BG Yellow.png

-The Wild Life Ranch Community is a neuro-inclusive, PDA affirming community for kids, tweens, teens, and young adults ages 6–21 and their families.
+The Work The Way You're Wired Program is a neuro-inclusive, PDA affirming community for kids and teens, young adults building career readiness skills, and their families.

-It’s a shared learning and therapeutic environment that feels like a play date.
-Kids explore and grow while service providers follow their lead and play with them, integrating skill building opportunities in life skills like communication, social development, emotional regulation, cooking, gardening, financial literacy, building, and more.
-Caregivers stay on-site with co-working space to work, and land to explore, build, rest, and connect.
+It’s a shared learning and therapeutic environment that feels like a hangout.
+Kids explore and grow while service providers follow their lead and play with them, integrating skill-building opportunities in life skills like communication, social development, emotional regulation, cooking, gardening, financial literacy, building, and more.
+Caregivers stay on-site for kids 5-11 or those with higher support needs.
+They have access co-working space to work, and land to explore, build, rest, and connect.

 Why This Community Exists